FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 Is it possible to submit the portfolio as a website?

-Can I also show movies in the folder?
+Can I also show movies in the portfolio?

-Yes, we like to see cinematic works very much.
+Yes, we like to see moving image works very much.
 Note, however, that these should not be longer than two minutes.
-They must also be accessible via a link in the PDF.
-If the film is password protected, don’t forget to tell us the password as well.
-In addition, you should explain in the PDF what exactly your role was in the production or what tasks you did exactly (directing, camera, editing, etc…).
+They must be accessible via a link in the PDF.
+In addition, you should explain in the PDF what your role has been in the production or what tasks exactly you have performed (directing, camera, editing, etc…).

 The Visual Journalism and Documentary Photography programme lasts eight semesters (= four years) and includes a minimum 19-week practical phase as well as the bachelor’s thesis at the end.
 Hannover University of Applied Sciences and Arts also offers a two-semester master’s programme in Design and Media.